ethyi/webcheckers1/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team A
 * Team members
-  * MEMBER1
-  * MEMBER2
+  * Aubrey Tarmu
-  * MEMBER3
+  * Ethan Yi
-  * MEMBER4
+  * Tony Jiang

 ## Executive Summary

-This is a summary of the project.
+Making a checkers game that two or more people that can be played online over the internet, with just a simple login.
 ### Purpose
 > _Provide a very brief statement about the project and the most
 > important user group and user goals._
+> To make a game of checkers that can be easily played over the internet.
+The user group is people who have interenet excess and an intrest in checkers, the goal is for them to be able to play checkers.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._